bracesoftware/DETUtils-Old/README.md

 ## Current library version: `2.0.3`

 Hello scripter!
-Welcome to *SA:MP DEntisT's Utilities* (or **detutils** for short) "read me" file.
+Welcome to *open.mp DEntisT's Utilities* (or **detutils** for short) "read me" file.
 So, now, you may ask about - what's this?
-Well - in general, this addition to SA:MP Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
+Well - in general, this addition to open.mp Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.
 - For better understanding of this, make sure you know Pawn and a_samp - read all the docs [here](https://team.sa-mp.com/wiki-archive.html)...

 ## Examples

-- [View](https://github.com/DEntis-T/SA-MP-DETUtils/blob/2.x/DETUTILS/d_testing/d_testing_entry.inc) one simple example of script made using **SA:MP-DET Utilities**.
+- [View](https://github.com/DEntis-T/SA-MP-DETUtils/blob/2.x/DETUTILS/d_testing/d_testing_entry.inc) one simple example of script made using **open.mp DETUtils**.

 ## Warnings
 1. Always include **DETUtils** last, after all includes.